Bengal Guv summons Assembly session at 2 AM on March 7 | Politics

 - India

-West Bengal Governor Jagdeep Dhankhar on Thursday summoned an Assembly session at 2 AM on March 7.
+West Bengal Governor Jagdeep Dhankhar on Thursday summoned West Bengal's Assembly for a session past mid-night at 2 AM on March 7.

-Noting that the meeting time was ''unusual and history of sorts in the making'', the governor, however, said the decision was taken as per the recommendation of the state Cabinet.
+Noting that the meeting time was ''unusual and history of sorts (was) in the making'', the governor, however, pointed out that the decision was taken according to a recommendation of the state Cabinet.

+West Bengal speaker commenting on the timing said the letter sent to the Governor may have had a ''typographical error''.
+In a tweet, Dhankar said that finding the timing of the session ''after midnight somewhat odd,'' the state Chief Secretary was called for urgent consultation before noon Thursday.
+However, ''there was usual compliance failure,'' he complained.

+The decision to call the house at the odd hour was taken ''accepting the cabinet decision,'' the Governor said.

 ''Assembly meeting after midnight at 2.00 A.M. is unusual and history of sorts in making, but that is Cabinet Decision,'' he added.